The Top 20 Japanese Restaurants in Singapore

 Total Scores

 If you’re a sashimi lover, then Kumo Japanese Dining’s seafood buffet spread might just be your cup of tea.
-Each cut is fresh and thick, with dozens of other side dishes to pair your chosen meal with.

 As expected from a known Japanese buffet restaurant, tables tend to be fully booked, and the high influx of customers often leads to slow customer service.